theodore-s-beers/feruca/README.md

 (or `sort_unstable_by`).
 See "Example usage" below.

-For many people and use cases, UCA sorting will not work properly without being able to specify a locale.
+For many people and use cases, UCA sorting will not work properly without being able to specify a locale!
 Again, however, it is worth emphasizing the usefulness of the CLDR root collation order on its own.
 When defining a `Collator`, you can set the default options (see below), which indicate the use of the CLDR table with the "shifted" strategy.
 I think this is a good starting point.